Sakurann/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 A sub type is used by Self-Issued OP to advertise which types of identifiers are supported for the `sub` claim.
 Two types are defined by this specification:

 * jkt
     * JWK Thumbprint Subject sub type.
-When this subject sub type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim.
-[RFC7638]
+When this subject sub type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim [RFC7638], and `sub_jwk` MUST be included in the Self-Issed OP response.

 * did
-    * Decentralized sub type.
-When this sub type is used,  the `sub` value MUST be a DID defined in [DID-CORE].
+    * Decentralized Identifier sub type.
+When this subject type is used,  the `sub` value MUST be a DID defined in [DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issed OP response.
+The subject type MUST be cryptographicaly verified against the resolved DID Document as defined in Self-Issued OP Validation.

 NOTE: Consider adding a subject type for OpenID Connect Federation entity statements.